-Faculty of Computer Science, Universitas Indonesia, Indonesia. saptawijaya@cs.ui.ac.id NOVA Lab. for Computer Science and Informatics, Universidade Nova de Lisboa, Portugal lmp@fct.unl.pt
+1 Faculty of Computer Science, Universitas Indonesia, Indonesia 2 NOVA Laboratory for Computer Science and Informatics (NOVA LINCS), Departamento de Informática, Faculdade de Ciências e Tecnologia, Universidade Nova de Lisboa, Portugal

 Abstract.
-This paper investigates the appropriateness of LP-based reasoning to machine ethics, an interdisciplinary field of inquiry that emerges from the need of imbuing autonomous agents with the capacity for moral decision making.
-The first contribution of the paper is that of identifying morality viewpoints, as studied in moral philosophy and psychology, which are amenable to computational modeling, and then mapping them to appropriate LP-based reasoning features.
+This chapter investigates the appropriateness of Logic Programming-based reasoning to machine ethics, an interdisciplinary field of inquiry that emerges from the need of imbuing autonomous agents with the capacity for moral decision making.
+The first part of the chapter aims at identifying morality viewpoints, as studied in moral philosophy and psychology, which are amenable to computational modeling, and then mapping them to appropriate Logic Programming-based reasoning features.
 The identified viewpoints are covered by two morality themes: moral permissibility and the dual-process model.
-In the second contribution, various LP-based reasoning features are applied to model these identified morality viewpoints, via classic moral examples taken off-the-shelf from the literature.
-For this purpose, our QUALM system, which features a combination of LP abduction, updating, and counterfactuals, supported by LP tabling mechanisms, are mainly employed.
-The applications are also supported by other existing LP-based systems, featuring preference handling and probabilistic reasoning, which complement QUALM in addressing the morality viewpoints in question.
+In the second part, various Logic Programming-based reasoning features are applied to model these identified morality viewpoints, via classic moral examples taken off-the-shelf from the literature.
+For this purpose, our QUALM system mainly employs a combination of the Logic Programming features of abduction, updating, and counterfactuals.
+These features are all supported jointly by Logic Programming-based systems, featuring preference handling and probabilistic reasoning, which complement QUALM in addressing the morality viewpoints in question.